 Conflict of Interest.
 A member of the MPC shall have a conflict of interest with regard to a petition if they, or a family member, have financial interest in a subject property or petition or own (individually or jointly) property close enough to a subject petition to receive written notice.
 The member shall not sit as a member of the MPC, participate in the discussion, nor shall they vote on the particular petition.

 Record of Hearing.
 The Administrative Officer shall manage files and maintain a record of all petitions, hearings, and meetings of the MPC.
 Copies of such record of any hearing may be ordered by any party, and cost thereof shall be paid by the party ordering such copy or copies in accordance with the adopted fees.

+Public Notice Confirmation.
+The Plan Commission president shall ask if there is anyone present wh believes they should have received a public notice regarding an item on the agenda, but did not receive such notice.

 Article 8: Filing of Petitions